struppigel/PortexAnalyzerGUI/README.md

 * customized visualization
 * extraction and conversion of icons to .ICO files
-* dumping of sections, overlay, resources
+* dumping of sections, resources
 * export reports to txt, json, csv

 Some of these features are already provided by PortexAnalyzer CLI version, which you can find here: [PortexAnalyzer CLI](https://github.com/struppigel/PortEx/tree/master/progs)